stuntrally/stuntrally3/docs/Faq.md

 **I have found a bug, what should I do?**

 If it is a crash than it's obvious but if not make sure it is a bug.
 Observe if there is a pattern to have it happen, this will be useful in fixing it.
 Read this wiki about [Troubleshooting](Troubleshooting.md).
 It tells how to report a bug and what is needed for it.
+Basically by creating a new [Issue](https://github.com/stuntrally/stuntrally3/issues) on github, or on [Forum](https://groups.f-hub.org/stunt-rally/).

 **How can I contribute to this project?**